Pachinko (TV series): Production

-Promotional poster incorporating several notable characters from the series.
+The cast of Pachinko, including Lee Min-ho, Kim Min-ha, Youn Yuh-jung, Han Jun-woo and Jung Eun-chae.

 In August 2018, Apple Inc. obtained the rights to the series, which was given a series order in April 2019.
 The reports also included that Soo Hugh would act as showrunner, writer, and executive producer for the series.
 The production company, Media Res, would also produce alongside Hugh.
 In October 2020, Lee Min-ho, Jin Ha, Anna Sawai, Minha Kim, Soji Arai, and Kaho Minami were announced to star, with South Korean filmmaker Kogonada and Justin Chon set to executive-produce and direct four episodes each.
-Soo Hugh said it took six to seven months of worldwide search to cast the main actors and that she had asked all her actors to audition for their roles.
+Hugh said it took six to seven months of worldwide search to cast the main actors and that she had asked all her actors to audition for their roles.
 Filming was set to commence on October 26, 2020, in South Korea, Japan, and North America.
 Lee Min-ho said he had finished filming in Busan, South Korea, in December 2020 and that he was preparing to film in Canada.
 Filming in Vancouver was scheduled to take place between February 6 and April 9, 2021.

 The show's opening theme song is "Let's Live for Today" by The Grass Roots.
 Hugh said she originally thought about selecting "Out of Time" by The Rolling Stones but they were unable to secure the rights to that song.
 The title sequence was shot several times with different songs until "Let's Live for Today" was added during post-production.

-On February 17, 2022, The New Yorker revealed that Min Jin Lee had been, but was no longer, involved in the production of the show based on her novel.
+In February 2022, The New Yorker revealed that Min Jin Lee had been, but was no longer, involved in the production of the show based on her novel.
 The reason for her lack of involvement moving forward was not given.

-On April 29, 2022, Apple renewed the series for a second season.
+In April 2022, Apple renewed the series for a second season.
 Filming was scheduled to take place in Toronto from January 9 to March 27, 2023, and in Japan from March 27 to June 16, 2023.
 Leanne Welham was to direct four episodes of the second season.

+Hugh said that she planned on a three or four season arc for the series.
+In July 2025, nine months after the conclusion of the second season, Apple TV+ development chief Matt Cherniss said they "[do not] have anything to announce about future seasons".